 Hometown: Atlanta, Georgia

-I'm a first-generation student and first-generation Vietnamese-American.
+I’m a first-generation student and first-generation Vietnamese-American.
 My parents were immigrants and refugees that were unable to graduate high school due to war.
 I am the first to attend college on both sides of my extended family!
-Although I consider Atlanta, Georgia my hometown, I've also lived in the following places: Arkansas, Florida, Nova Scotia, Ontario, Utah, and Wyoming.
+Although I consider Atlanta, Georgia my hometown, I’ve also lived in the following places: Arkansas, Florida, Nova Scotia, Ontario, Utah, and Wyoming.

-- Why I like my job: I love being able to help students navigate different systems, breaking down barriers and validating their unique experiences and narratives.
+- Why I like my job: I love working alongside students to navigate different systems, breaking down barriers and validating their unique experiences and narratives.
 I love being present with students and helping them make sense of their academic journey.

 - Advice for students: In short, higher education is difficult to navigate.
 If it was easy, I doubt my job would exist!
 It is okay to not know what the exact path you may take will look like or what the next step may be.
 It is also okay to know your exact pathway and experience unexpected difficulties.
 All of these are okay!
 I highly challenge you to reflect openly and honestly about your interests and experiences.
 Connect with UWB staff such as Pre-Major Academic Advisors to help you make sense and plan towards your goals!
 Open the door to communication with your instructors- they have in-depth knowledge about their fields and may have life experiences that can parallel yours!
 Reach out to peers to share your experiences.
 They may be hoping for someone just like you to make a connection!
 Remember, there are so many people who want to know your thoughts!
 And always know, you matter!
 There is a place for you in Education!
 You belong at UWB!

 - Favorite movie: Mary and Max & Everything Everywhere All at Once

-- Favorite sports team, sport you like to play, or hobby: Recently, I have picked up problem-solving as a hobby theme, particularly in the form of jigsaw puzzles and escape rooms!
-With jigsaw puzzling, I love the satisfaction of patiently contributing to a larger picture.
+- Favorite sports team, sport you like to play, or hobby: Problem-solving is a hobby theme I dabble in, particularly in the form of jigsaw puzzles and escape rooms!
+With jigsaw puzzling, I love the satisfaction of patiently contributing to a larger picture, literally.
 With escape rooms, I love learning more about people’s communications styles while working towards one goal.
 The satisfactory feeling of completing a puzzle or winning a room is just the icing on top!
 I also dabble in strength training.

-- Favorite outdoor or indoor activity: I love the arts- rock shows, spoken word, and theater performances- I love it all!
+- Favorite outdoor or indoor activity: I love the arts- concerts, spoken word, and theater performances- I love it all!
 I also enjoy working with my hands and figuring out how things work.
-For outdoor activities, I like outdoor activities that tend to be leisurely completed such as kite flying, meanderings outside and sun-bathing.
+I enjoy leisurely walks and hikes.

 Student Peer Advisors